KonnexionsGmbH/ora_bench/README.md

 ## 6 <a name="docker"></a> Docker

+This project supports the use of Docker for development in a current Ubuntu environment.
+For this purpose, either the script `run_bench_image` and the Docker file in the directory `priv/docker` can be used to create a special Docker image or the existing Docker image `konnexionsgmbh/ora_bench_dev` available in the Docker Hub can be downloaded and used.

+The following assumes that the default name `ora_bench_dev' is used for the Docker image and for the Docker container.

+### 6.1 Create Docker image from scratch

+1. If required, the Docker file in the directory `priv/docker` can be customized.
+2. If uploading the Docker image to the Docker Hub is not desired, then the `docker push konnexionsgmbh/%REPOSITORY%` command must be commented out in the script `run_bench_image`.
+3. Run the script `run_bench_image`.
+4. After successful execution (see log file `run_bench_image.log`) the Docker container `ora_bench_dev` is running and can be used with the Bash Shell for example (see chapter 6.3).

+### 6.2 Use Docker image from Docker Hub

+1. If a Docker container already exists, it must first be deleted as follows:

+    docker stop ora_bench_dev
+    docker rm -f ora_bench_dev

+2. An existing Docker image must be deleted as follows:

+    docker rmi -f ora_bench_dev

+3. Downloading the Docker image from the Docker Hub and creating a Docker container (Example for a data directory: `//D/SoftDevelopment/DockerData/ora_bench_dev`):

+    docker create --name ora_bench_dev -i -v <data directory path>:/data konnexionsgmbh/ora_bench_dev

+4. After successful execution the Docker container `ora_bench_dev` is running and can be used with the Bash Shell for example (see chapter 6.3).

+### 6.3 Working with an existing Docker container

+First the Docker container must be started:

+    docker start ora_bench_dev

+Afterwards you can switch to the Docker container with the following command:

+    docker exec -it ora_bench_dev /bin/bash

 ## 7 <a name="todo_list"></a> ToDo List

 | Completed  | Created    | Assignee | Task Description |